 Before your thesis/dissertation can be submitted to the department for approval, it must have been reviewed and approved by all members of your thesis/dissertation committee.
-Approval is conveyed by signing the Thesis/Dissertation Approval (TDA) form -3 copies.
+Approval is conveyed by signing the Thesis/Dissertation Approval (TDA) form .
 (Contact the Graduate Student Office regarding preparation of the forms.)
-After all members have signed, submit an electronic copy of your thesis/dissertation to the Graduate Student Affairs Office and 3 signed Thesis/Dissertation Approval (TDA) forms for department approval.
+After all members have signed, submit an electronic copy of your thesis/dissertation to the Graduate Studies Office and the signed Thesis/Dissertation Approval (TDA) form for department approval.
 After your thesis/dissertation has been reviewed and approved, you will be authorized to submit for Graduate College approval.